 You’re comfortable with nude photography, but not everyone is.
 Why do you think there’s still such a stigma surrounding male nudity in our culture.

 I’m not really sure.
 It really depends on your location.
 I’m lucky to live in Spain and the U.K. and I do not feel it so much.
-Sometimes I forget that the things for me that are normal, are the things that some people would get offended by.
+There are plenty of sites like hotnudemen.net which share and celebrate male nudity, so I guess it is becoming more and more accepted.
+Sometimes, though, I forget that the things that are normal for me are the things that some people would get offended by.
 My apartment is full of books of naked men and there is a print on one wall with an erection.
 I had visitors over once and some people were really shocked.
 But I’m not changing my décor!

 I’m not a commercial photographer and so it’s hard to get any paying gigs to shoot nudes.
 So I had to figure out a way to monetize off my work.
 TheMaleForm and tMfMagazine eventually became showcases for other photographers and I was just running the sites.
 There will come a point where those two sites come to an end as I have to do what I enjoy and as soon as I feel like its not working or not fun anymore, I’ll have to take a step back.